xonixx/xonixx.github.io/fhtagn.md

 In case of success the tool will output nothing (in Unix tradition of being silent when all is OK).

-In case if the expected output of a command line doesn't match the expected output or exit code - the tool will show a `diff` of the expected and the actual results.
+In case if the actual output of a command line doesn't match the expected output or exit code - the tool will show a `diff` of the expected and the actual results.

 - Each test file can have multiple such tests (like the example above have two, as you can see).
 - fhtagn will only process lines starting `$`, `|`, `@` and `?`.
 So you can have any other content there, that doesn't start these symbols, for example description for each test.
 Alternatively, you can even make test files a markdown and place the tests into code blocks for readability.